-- Do not pipette by mouth. - Do not eat, drink or smoke in laboratory work areas. - Wash hands thoroughly after handling sample and kit reagents, and after removing the lab gloves. - Wear eye protection, lab coats and lab gloves when handling any reagents.
+- Do not pipette by mouth. - Do not eat, drink or smoke in laboratory work areas. - Wash hands thoroughly after handling specimens and kit reagents, and after removing the gloves. - Wear eye protection, laboratory coats and disposable gloves when handling any reagents.
 Avoid contact of these materials with the skin, eyes or mucous membranes.
 If contact does occur, immediately wash with large amounts of water.
 Burns can occur if left untreated.
 If spills occur, dilute with water before wiping dry. - Thoroughly clean and disinfect all laboratory work surfaces with a freshly prepared solution of 0.5% sodium hypochlorite in distilled or deionized water (dilute household bleach 1:10).
-Follow by wiping the surface with 70% ethanol. - Maintain a consistent temperature in the laboratory that conforms to the environmental specifications of the system, as provided in the cobas® 4800 System User Assistance.
+Follow by wiping the surface with 70% ethanol.